MESSAGE FROM the PRESIDENT

 To be successful (and the Cartagena congress must be successful), it will use a novel format for the scientific program, which will improve its high-level content (scientific and clinical value).
 Instead of back-to-back lectures, the program will have only a few “magistral” (great) lectures.
 The program will have many more open case discussions that promise to be engaging and will energetically stimulate discussion and opposing views.
 Participants of the congress (attendees) and invited presenters will have the opportunity to give input into the discussion.
 Instead of topic-directed case presentations, which will be in the morning, the afternoon program will have different sessions where experts (and public alike) can debate “evidence” and “experience” in an attempt to create guidelines that are compatible with the reality of the nations of the American continent.
 One goal for these sessions is to transform some of the discussions into guidelines that will later be published in the Panamerican Journal – and be used to improve clinical care.
 We will also have a ceremony where the PTS will be openly acknowledge the importance of all major national trauma associations from across the American continent.

-Since the meeting will be in beautiful Cartagena, the planning committee is also stimulating the participants to bring their families.
+Since the meeting will be in the beautiful city of Cartagena, the planning committee is also encourage the participants to bring their families.
 The scientific program will end early (around 3pm), so families can enjoy the beach, the cuisine and everything else Cartagena has to offer.
-The congress in Cartagena has the potential to be a mark in the history of the SPT.
+The congress in Cartagena has the potential to be a mark in the history of the PTS.
 I hope you, your national association and your country will come and be part of this historical congress.

 The PTS has a lot more to offer to its members.
 The PTS wants to increase the participation of all institutions committed to the injured and acute care surgery patient from all American nations.
 The PTS is committed to increasing representation of women and non-surgeons (including nurses, paramedics and medical students) in the annual congress, in the governance of the Society and in all of our activities.
 The PTS has been an open forum for equality and representation from different countries and cultures, and wishes to increase the participation of all genders and opening more and more space to the interests of nations and cultures from the continent.
 The PTS has provided (and continues to do so) great opportunities for young and emerging leaders and we will embrace anyone that genuinely wants to offer their skills to the advancement of our Society and patient care.
 The Society represents all of us and so should its governance and activities.